michaelxflow/osticket-prereqs/README.md

 <p>
 </p>
 <br />
-Refresh the osTicket site in your browser, observe the changes
+Refresh the osTicket site in your browser and observe the changes
 <p>
 </p>
 Rename: ost-config.php